 We were established in Minsk, Belarus in 1990 by Mr. Siarhei Kostevitch and our main activity was the distribution of Seagate Technology products in the territory of the Former Soviet Union.
-Then, in 1995, we were incorporated in Cyprus and we moved our headquarters to Limassol.
+Then, in 1995, we were incorporated in Cyprus and moved our headquarters to Limassol.
 In 2002, in order to fund further growth, we privately placed U.S. \$ 6,000 worth of shares with MAIZURI Enterprises Ltd (formerly named Black Sea Fund Limited), and U.S. \$ 4,000 with Alpha Ventures SA.
 In 2006, we listed our common stock on Alternative Investment Market of London Stock Exchange (AIM), however after the successful listing on the Warsaw Stock Exchange (October 2007) the Board of Directors took a decision and cancelled the AIM listing as at 18 of March 2008.
-The changes in shareholders structure occurred in 2010, were a) MAIZURI Enterprises LTD went down below 5% threshold, and b) Aviva Investors Poland S.A. funds reached 5,26% stake in the company.
+The changes in shareholders structure occurred in 2011, were: